Field Trip Opportunities

 • All field trips are hosted at the Pantages Theater.

-• Between 900 - 950 students per trip, depending on the number of teachers & chaperones
+• Between 900 - 950 students per trip, depending on the number of teachers & chaperones.

 • The Pantages Theater is wheelchair accessible.